PanzerRabid/Getting-and-Cleaning-Data/README.md

 The main package used in the my project is "dplyr"

 The original zip file contains totally 10299 data that were divided into groups: train and test.
 The main steps to get the final result are:
-1. Combine these two group into one
+1. Combine these two groups into one
 2. Subtract the mean and variance of each measurement
-3. Properly label both axis
+3. Properly label both axes
 4. Calculate mean for each column

 ##Code Book